-First, practice reflective listening with a friend or family member.
-Then coach two friends, family members or a couple on effective reflective listening skills.
-Write an analysis of the process, the challenges and what you learned including some of the dialog.
+Following the instructions carefully, first, practice reflective listening with a friend or family member.
+Next, coach two friends, family members or a couple on effective reflective listening skills.
+Write an analysis of the process of utilizing the structure, the challenges and what you learned including some examples of dialogue.
+800 - 950 words including examples of the dialogue.
+Detailed instructions will be given.

-3. Chapter review of chapter 11: Marriage: Building a Strong Foundation.
-Approximately 500 to 700 words.
-100 pts.

-4. Final Paper on the Benefits, Challenges and Solutions for Healthy Marriages and Families with a focus on a specific area of student's interest.
+- 3. Chapter review of chapter 11: Marriage: Building a Strong Foundation.
+Approximately 400 to 500 words.
+100 pts. - 4.
+Final Paper on the Benefits, Challenges and Solutions for Healthy Marriages and Families with a focus on a specific area of student's interest.
 250 pts.

-5. Criteria for Chapter Review
+Criteria for Chapter Review